Bowling Party Ideas: retro & modern

 Bowling Pin Soda / Juice

-Alternatively, if you're having your party at the bowling alley just serves soda in these cute bowling pin sippers (below left) - kid's will love them and they make great party favors.
-Take these with you and put a sticky label on the base with each guest's name.
+Alternatively, if you're having your party at the bowling alley, just serves soda in these cute bowling pin sippers - kid's will love them and they make great party favors.
+You can pick up plain ones for less than $2 each from supplier 2, or supplier 4 will personalized them with your guest's name and a favor tag.

 bowling party Food